p3l6/blog/about/hobbies/camping.md

 I have been hiking sections of the AT with a friend.
 The sections we have done are recorded here, by mile marker number.
+The mile marker numbers are approximate, they only exist on the digital map, and seem to change over time.

 ### 108 → 136
 * Winding stair → Nantahala outdoor center